Powerlearnproject/se-day1-assignment-godiya-png/README.md

 Acceptance tests - are formal tests that verify if a system satisfies business requirements.
 They require the entire application to be running while testing and focus on replicating user behaviors.
 - Whether the software meets the needs of the end-user and is ready for deployment.

-Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

 #Part 2: Introduction to AI and Prompt Engineering